yuanyu90221/postgres-cluster-docker-setup/README.md

 ## usage

-use pg-pool to make two postgresql as cluster
+use [repmgr](https://repmgr.org) to make two postgresql as cluster

+use pg-pool as proxy

 ## structure